SelectCode/llm-example/README.md

 ## Option 3: Langflow
 <details>
   <summary>Details</summary>

-If you prefer to work with a no-code tool instead, you could use [Langflow](https://github.com/logspace-ai/langflow).
+If you prefer to work with a no-code tool instead, you could use Langflow.
+You can find more info in the [documentation](https://docs.langflow.org/).

+> ℹ️ As long as you are fine with other people seeing your progress, you can use [our hosted platform](https://langflow.deploy.selectcode.dev/).

-You can either use the provided Colab (note that this will mean that your progress will not be saved unless you export the files manually) or install the tool locally by
+Otherwise you can either use the provided Colab (note that this will mean that your progress will not be saved unless you export the files manually) or install the tool locally by

 ```bash
 # Create a virtual environment